Dropbox banking: The backbone for Fintechs and a probable model for banking in the future

 Being a utility player offers no room for differentiation, and it simply becomes a case of the best bank offering ease and variety of API integration (across the various requirements of the Fintechs – Risk and Regulatory Compliance – i.e. KYC, AML, security of deposits, etc.).

 What is likely to happen is more of a gradual acceptance of the Fintechs services as options for customers in areas where the banks may not have the capabilities.
-For example, Santander is selling SME lending via Kabbage or providing Personal Financial Management via Meniga, The ultimate Fintech bank that will provide an integrated suite of all the customers’ required financial services may just not be on the horizon yet.
+For example, Santander is selling SME lending via Kabbage or providing Personal Financial Management via Meniga, the ultimate Fintech bank that will provide an integrated suite of all the customers’ required financial services may just not be on the horizon yet.

 But it will be interesting to see how this pans out for the future of banking.